 - Preserving access to health care in rural areas.
 I have led the successful effort to extend the Conrad State 30 program that allows international doctors trained in the United States to extend their stay in the country if they agree to practice in underserved communities, and I have introduced bipartisan legislation to expand the program.
 I successfully fought to renew funding for community health centers—which are critical sources of care in rural areas—as part of the Bipartisan Budget Act.
 I have also cosponsored multiple pieces of legislation, like the Rural Emergency Acute Care Hospital (REACH) Act, Improving Access to Cardiac and Pulmonary Rehabilitation Act, Critical Access Hospital Relief Act, Protecting Access to Rural Therapy Services Act, and the Rural Health Connectivity Act, to strengthen and expand access to care in rural areas.
 The Improving Access to Cardiac and Pulmonary Rehabilitation Act, which expands access to care by allowing physician assistants, nurse practitioners, and clinical nurse specialists to supervise cardiac, intensive cardiac, and pulmonary rehabilitation programs, and the CHRONIC Care Act, which expands the use of telehealth and makes additional reforms to the health care delivery system, were signed into law in February of 2018.

 - Providing support for seniors and their families.
 I introduced the Americans Giving Care to Elders Act, which would establish a federal tax credit to assist with the costs of caring for an aging family member.
 I also introduced the Alzheimer’s Caregiver Support Act with Senator Collins from Maine, which would expand training and support services for families and caregivers of patients with Alzheimer’s and related dementias.
-In addition, I introduced a bill with Republican Senator Chuck Grassley—signed into law in March of 2018—to help families locate missing loved ones with developmental disabilities, Alzheimer’s or other forms of dementia and to provide training and technology to first responders and law enforcement to help them find these vulnerable individuals.
+In addition, I introduced a bill with Senator Grassley—signed into law in March of 2018—to help families locate missing loved ones with developmental disabilities, Alzheimer’s or other forms of dementia and to provide training and technology to first responders and law enforcement to help them find these vulnerable individuals.
 I have also introduced and cosponsored multiple bipartisan bills to improve the quality of life for seniors and encourage the use of remote monitoring technology and telehealth services in Medicare and other programs, including the CHRONIC Care Act—which was signed into law in February of 2018—the Fostering Independence Through Technology Act, the Independence at Home Act, and the CONNECT for Health Act.

 - Expanding health care coverage for children.
 I supported the Medicare Access and Children's Health Insurance Program Reauthorization Act, which was signed into law in April 2015, to support health coverage for approximately 8.9 million children who do not qualify for Medicaid and whose families cannot afford private insurance.
-In February of 2018, we successfully extended funding of the Children's Health Insurance Program through 2027.
+In February of 2018, we successfully extended funding of CHIP, the Children's Health Insurance Program, through 2027.

 - Providing access to mental health services.
 I introduced the bipartisan Anna Westin Act—which was included in the 21st Century CURES Act signed into law in December 2016—to help the millions of Americans suffering from eating disorders get the help they need.
 The law increases awareness and early detection of eating disorders, requires insurers to cover residential treatment, and clarifies the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act to ensure health insurance companies cover all mental health and substance use disorder benefits in the same way they do physical illnesses.
 I also support the Excellence in Mental Health and Addiction Treatment Expansion Act to allow more states to conduct demonstration programs—like Minnesota has—to improve access to community mental health services.
 We successfully increased funding for these community mental health programs in March of 2018.